 Here are a few other bloggers who make and consume eggshell calcium:

 Mama Natural mixes it with water and takes it with a meal.

-Bee Wilder writes in Nourished Magazine that you should take magnesium along with the calcium.
+Bee Wilder writes that you should take magnesium along with the calcium.
 As I mentioned in my post a few days ago, I already take a magnesium supplement every day.
 But also, some of the ingredients in my smoothie–dark, leafy greens and nuts and seeds–also contain magnesium.
 She also recommends combining it with lemon juice to form calcium citrate, which is more absorbable.
 I’m not doing that step because a) I have plenty of stomach acid to break down the calcium carbonate, b) I add citrus to my smoothie, so at least I’m consuming it with some extra acid, and c) it’s just easier not to.

 And a bunch of people on this Paleo Diet website seem to be one upping each other.
 One guy accidentally got eggshell in his smoothie and wonders if it would be good for him.
 A respondee says he grinds it up and puts it in his smoothie, and then he jokes that he rips up the egg carton and adds that too for fiber.
 Then a woman responds that she eats hard boiled eggs without taking off the shell.
 And the next guy says he eats raw eggs that way, shell and all, popping the whole thing into his mouth.
 Just thinking about that last one makes me gag.
 And I do worry about things like salmonella.
 But, like I said, your mileage may vary.